thrash-lab/sparse-growth-curve/README.md

 #### 3. Select "Run all", you can have all the code run at a time.
 And all three notebooks are compatible for "Run all" action.
 <img src="https://github.com/thrash-lab/sparse-growth-curve/blob/main/image/3_run_all.png" width="600">

-- After running all the cells and hit the refresh button, you can see the output files.
-Then you can download the output files by right clicking the target.
+- After running all the cells and hit the refresh button (red arrow), you can see the output files.
+Then you can download the output files by right clicking the target (blue arrow).
 <img src="https://github.com/thrash-lab/sparse-growth-curve/blob/main/image/3_download_output.png" width="600">